harshil30401/LeadZilla/README.md

 # LeadZilla

-This is a chrome extension that sends a connection invite to the people in your current page.
+LinkedIn SmartConnect is a Chrome extension that streamlines the process of sending connection requests on LinkedIn.
+Simply search for people you want to connect with, and LinkedIn SmartConnect will automatically send connection requests with a message.
+Save time and connect with more people using LinkedIn SmartConnect!

 Steps to use LinkedIn SmartConnect:
   1. Clone this repository using git clone "https://github.com/harshil30401/LeadZilla.git"